 That said, link building is also a good strategy for generating traffic via other channels.
 Notably, if you build a strong link with a good publisher, you can generate a stream of separate referral traffic to your site!

-There are more than 200 ranking factors used by Google to determine web page trustworthiness and rankings.
+Google uses more than 200 ranking factors to determine web page trustworthiness and rankings.

 That's a lot to juggle as a webmaster.